The National Assessment Program is a list of all the national and international school tests that your child will or may be selected to sit.

 - Trends in International Mathematics and Science Study (TIMSS)

-The NAP is a major component of the Measurement Framework for Schooling in Australia 2015, which is the basis for reporting on progress towards the Melbourne Declaration on Educational Goals for Young Australians.
+The National Assessment Program (NAP) is a major component of the Measurement Framework for Schooling in Australia 2015.

-The Australian Government Department of Education and Training manages the international NAP sample assessments on behalf of all states and territories, including contracting a National Project Manager to implement each international assessment in Australian schools.
+The Australian Government Department of Education manages the international NAP sample assessments on behalf of all states and territories.